RuneBlaze/pyxelxl/README.md

 # PyxelXL

+> I am using this for my own game dev purposes, and this is beta-quality software.

 Fast TTF drawing for [Pyxel](https://github.com/kitao/pyxel), including support for antialiasing.
 This library is in the works to become a general purpose "bloated" set of extensions for Pyxel, but for now it only includes a font rendering extension.

 ![alt screenshot](demo/bare_screenshot.png)